tojohnny/the-irresoluteduck-collection/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

+## Website Personal Logo
+It is a self-created logo using Adobe Illustrator CC 2019 for personal and commercial use.

+## Site Background Images
+All images that are used on the site can be found on https://www.pexels.com/.
+View the licensing information here https://www.pexels.com/photo-license/.

 ## Deployed on Firebase
 Visit the link https://the-irresoluteduck-collection.firebaseapp.com/ to view the live site.